Work with work item workflows

 You cannot create annotations in the workflow designer.

-Check out Adding and deleting an issue workflow for more information on the ways to import and create workflows.
+Check out Adding and deleting a work item workflow for more information on the ways to import and create workflows.

-Check out Editing an issue workflow for more information about editing workflow triggers, transitions, validators, and post functions.
+Check out Editing a work item workflow for more information about editing workflow triggers, transitions, validators, and post functions.

-In Jira, an issue is either open or closed, based on the value of its resolution field (not its status).
+In Jira, a work item is either open or closed, based on the value of its resolution field (not its status).

-This is true regardless of the issue's current status (open or in progress, for example).
-If you need your workflow to force an issue to be open or closed, you will need to set the issue's resolution field during a transition.
-There are two ways to do this:
+This is true regardless of the work item’s current status (open or in progress, for example).
+If you need your workflow to force a work item to be open or closed, you will need to set the resolution field of the work item during a transition.

-If you copied the system workflow and you wish to rename the workflow transition buttons on the View Issue page, you must delete the following properties from all transitions in the copied workflow:
+If you copied the system workflow and you wish to rename the workflow transition buttons on the View work item page, you must delete the following properties from all transitions in the copied workflow:

 jira.i18n.title